Community-reported

 About this guide

-This guide was reported by student journalists and artists at 15 West as part of the Summer 2026 Education Program.
+This guide was reported by student journalists and artists at 15 West as part of the 15 West Education Program.
 Every section was researched from official festival sources and fact-checked before publication.

 15 West is a hyperlocal newsroom serving Chicago's West Side and suburbs.
 We write accessible, community-first journalism for and about the West Side.